ghdk/linux/Documentation/sphinx/Toolchain.rst

 Building Linux modules
 ======================
-A good starting point for module development is
-`The Linux Kernel Module Programming Guide <http://www.tldp.org/LDP/lkmpg/2.6/html/lkmpg.html>`_.
-An example module is drivers/os/module.p.c, whose contents are not particularly interesting.
+An example module is drivers/os/module.p.c, whose contents are not particularly interesting at this point.
 However, it can serve as an example of how a module can be compiled.

 We can run make menuconfig, go to Device Drivers > Operating System and set the "Poke the Module API" to "M".
 "M" means that the module will be built for